Contributing

 Hi there!
 I'm grateful that you'd like to contribute to this project.
 Your help is essential for keeping it great.
 I promise to try to be kind and considerate with any PR or Issues you make.
 Please read and follow these instructions to ensure that your contribution is as meaningful as possible:

-Before opening an issue, please search the issue tracker to make sure your issue hasn't already been reported.
+Before opening an issue, please search the to make sure your issue hasn't already been reported.
 I use it, and mainly its label feature to keep track of bugs and improvements to child-shell itself, its examples, and its documentation.
 I encourage you to open issues to discuss improvements, architecture, theory, internal implementation, etc. If a topic has been discussed before, I will ask you to join the previous discussion.

 install